mes5999/https-github.com-gaerlanrobert-Project-2/README.md

   * CoronaVirus

 #### User story
-As a coding bootcamp student I want to be able to talk about the Corona Virus in a safe web chat app.
+AS A person interested in current events, I WANT to be able to talk about current events in a safe web chat app SO THAT I can stay informed while being able to start or join a conversation.

 ## _Process:_
   * Node